Trapar-waves/cli-template/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Please ensure your code adheres to the project's linting rules by running `pnpm lint` before committing.

 ## 👤 Author

 - **Rikka:** (admin@rikka.cc)
 - **GitHub Profile:** [Muromi-Rikka](https://github.com/Muromi-Rikka)

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Links